Do Robots Really Need Anthropomorphic Hands? A Comparison of Human and Robotic Hands: Conclusion

 \section{Conclusion}

-In the previous section, we provided recommendations for designing robotic hands.
 For prosthetics, emulating the mechanical characteristics of the human hand is a sensible goal.
+For robots, however, this argument is less applicable and may even be counterproductive in human-robot interaction because of the uncanny valley~\cite{Mori2012Uncanny}.

+Are roboticists actually looking at the right defining characteristics of human hands?
+The most advanced robotic hands can match the human hand in number of fingers, DoF, and actuators.
+However, our results on in-hand manipulation tasks indicate that intelligent manipulation strategies and mechanism designs may be more important for dexterous in-hand manipulation than replicating the appearance of the human hand.
+Its key advantage may not lie in its form, but in functional properties of the human hand that current robotic hands have not yet replicated: sensorimotor control and learning that enable robust skill execution under uncertainty and actuation noise.
+Mechanical robustness of the human hand due to its softness, deformability, and passive range of motion enables robust, multimodal sensorimotor control based on motor learning under contacts with the environment.
+Hence, function-based biomimicry should be preferred over form-based biomimicry.

-For robots, however, this is less applicable.
-With intelligent control strategies, even simple two- or three-fingered grippers can perform tasks effectively, for example, by leveraging the environment to counteract forces from other directions.
-We can even go beyond human manipulation abilities.
-More complex, non-anthropomorphic hands can solve complex manipulation problems more easily or multiple problems simultaneously because they can directly control many DoFs of one or multiple objects without repositioning the hand.
-They could also solve various manipulation tasks simultaneously.
-However, how this can be done remains an open question.
+There is an advantage of more complex mechanisms when looking at the skill repertoire size though, and the most complex hands are currently anthropomorphic.
+No paper considers hands with more than 22 DoF or actuators, and only one paper considers a hand with more than five fingers.
+Nevertheless, we believe that robots most likely can go beyond human manipulation abilities with more complex designs.
+These non-anthropomorphic hands should be able to solve complex manipulation problems more effectively or multiple manipulation problems simultaneously, since they can directly control many DoFs of one or multiple objects without repositioning.
+How this can be done remains an open question.